-Most people with facial palsy can feel deeply isolated because of their inability to smile, to join in the laughter, to show their feelings.
-Sharing your story on our website will be a huge support for other facial palsy sufferers: they will realise that they are not alone and that many other people experience, and can understand, what they are going through.
+Some people with facial palsy can feel deeply isolated because of their inability to smile, to join in the laughter, to show their feelings.
+Sharing your story on our website will be a huge support for others living with facial palsy: they will realise that they are not alone and that many other people experience, and can understand, what they are going through.
 Even if you have now recovered from Bell’s palsy, for example, we are still keen to share your story because it gives hope to others recently diagnosed.

 How to tell your story

 As a guideline, you could try and include all or some of the following information when you write your personal story: